hperrin/svelte-material-ui/packages/common/styles/dom/README.md

 # Announce

 The `announce` utility file contains a single helper method for announcing a message via an `aria-live` region.
-It is intended for usage from MDC-internal components.
+It is intended for usage from SMUI-internal components.

 | Method Signature                                                                                | Description                                                                                                                                                                                                |
 | ----------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |